 1. Instant Messaging

-Companies use instant messaging software to improve communication between their staff members who may be located in different departments, places or even countries.
+Companies use instant messaging software to improve communication between their staff members who may be located in different departments, places, or even countries.
 Instant Messaging is faster and easier than emails and phone calls.
 It’s a time-saving way to ask simple questions, propose ideas or even conduct live polls.

-Video conferencing is the technology that allows businesses to hold meetings with partners, clients, employees who are located in different places while seeing and talking to them in real-time.
-Through this collaboration software, you can schedule product demo appointments, interview prospective employees or discuss for a new partnership without the need to travel.
+Video conferencing is the collaboration technology that allows businesses to hold meetings with partners, clients, employees who are located in different places while seeing and talking to them in real-time.
+Through this collaboration software, you can schedule product demo appointments, interview prospective employees or discuss a new partnership without the need to travel.

 4. Task Management

 Task management tools offer a checklist of tasks that can be checked off as tasks are completed.
 The user either creates tasks by himself or is assigned tasks by a supervisor, and others can be notified when a task has been completed.
-Some of their key features are online whiteboards, task prioritisation and timelines to meet deadlines.
+Some of their key features are online whiteboards, task prioritization, and timelines to meet deadlines.

 5. Cloud Storage

-Data can be stored within the organisation but also in the cloud.
+Data can be stored within the organization but also in the cloud.
 Cloud storage takes advantage of the power of the server’s information storage system which exists in the cloud.
 The data can be stored remotely via a telecommunications network.

 6. Idea Management

 Brainstorming sessions within a team can be an effective method for exchanging information and coming up with the best solution to a problem.
-Idea management or topics formalise this process, providing a space to capture and store ideas for review and implementation down the line.
+Idea management or topics formalize this process, providing a space to capture and store ideas for review and implementation down the line.

 7. Wiki and Knowledge Sharing Tools

-These collaboration tools allow businesses to create wikis and manage information and internal communication in an organised way.
+These collaboration tools allow businesses to create wikis and manage information and internal communication in an organized way.
 Wikis can be accessed by all the team members so that information can be added by multiple contributors.
 Also, some tools allow you to assign roles such as contributors, editors, administrators, and viewers.

 8. Online Shared Calendars